ucsb/campus-cloud-docs/docs/gcp/first-steps.md

 (`<id>` is your project ID.
 Find the exact group addresses under **IAM & Admin → IAM**, where the groups are listed as members.)

-{% include alert.html type="warning" title="Use the groups, not direct grants" content="Billing-data access and Shared VPC access are attached to these groups, not to direct IAM grants.
-If you add someone straight to project IAM, they will be missing billing visibility and the campus network — add them to the appropriate group instead." %}
+{% include alert.html type="warning" title="Use the groups, not direct grants" content="Never add someone directly to a project's IAM — always add them to the appropriate group instead.
+These groups carry extra access that the basic Owner/Editor/Viewer roles do not include — billing-data visibility, use of the campus Shared VPC, and (for owners) the project's Security Command Center findings.
+Anyone granted straight to project IAM will be missing some or all of it." %}

 **To add or remove members**, go to [groups.google.com](https://groups.google.com) and open the group.
 Project owners are **Managers** of all four groups, so they